collocations.org

 Extra journalists have been sent to the main trouble spots.

-~ between
+trouble between

-trouble between the teachers
+trouble between the races

 3. extra work

-considerable, enormous, great
+considerable, enormous (esp.
+BrE), great

 They went to enormous trouble to make her stay a pleasant one.

-VERB + TROUBLE
+VERB + trouble

 bring (sb), cause (sb), give sb, make, put sb to

-I don''t want to make trouble for her. | I don''t want to put you to any trouble.
+I don't want to put you to any trouble.

 go to, take